MarkyMark1000/AWS_Django_MultiProject/1_SendEmailFromWebsite/README.md

 Within lightsail, goto 'Deployments' and then 'Create your first deployment'.

-Get the container a name, eg:
+Give the container a name, eg:

 > "cont-sendemail"